iron2414/spark-efop-websocket/README.md

 # Websocket architecture
-For using the websocket, first start a spark application, then connect to ws://<<host>>/api/ws/tasks.
+For using the websocket, first start a spark application, then connect to ws://"host"/api/ws/tasks.
 It will send every new event to the websocket client.
-To compare it with the http version run the application, then call http:=/<<host>>/api/v1/applications.
-There will be an application-id, call http://<<host>>/api/v1/applications/<app-id>/0/tasks/0.
+To compare it with the http version run the application, then call http://"host"/api/v1/applications.
+There will be an application-id, call http://"host"/api/v1/applications/<app-id>/0/tasks/0.
 It will give back every event from the app so far.

+You can see the "host" when you start the application, if you run it locally it's ussualy localhost:4040.

 # Apache Spark